JacksonKary/Thermometer/README.md

 # CSCI 2021 Project - Thermometer

 This program could find itself onboard a digital thermometer.
 The thermo_update file contains functions that read values from ports (physical sensors) and then display a temperature in F or C on a physical screen.
+The thermo_update_asm file does the same thing as thermo_update, but is written entirely in assembly.

 #### What is in this directory?
 <ul>